shadabshaukat/DELTA/README.md

     query: The SQL query to be executed on the database.

 It returns the average latency in seconds and milliseconds, the number of successful requests and any errors that occurred during the test.

+## measure_latency_ociping(user,password,dsn,num_requests)

+This function is used to measure the latency of an Oracle database in thick mode.
+It uses the ping() function in python-oracledb package and takes in the following parameters:

+    user: The username to connect to the Oracle database.
+    password: The password to connect to the Oracle database.
+    dsn: The hostname and portnumber/servicename of the Oracle database.
+    num_requests: The number of requests to be made to the database.

+It returns the average latency in seconds and milliseconds, the number of successful requests and any errors that occurred during the test.

 ## measure_latency_mysql(user,password,host,port,database,num_requests,query)